Why Do We Do It?

 Any additional monies raised are invested into the local communities, with such things as the purchase of community access defibrillators (CPAD) and training for the local areas.

-2018 marked the ten year anniversary since the inception of Rescue Day (back in 2008) and a great day was had at Rescue Day 2019 too.
-Plans are now underway for the 2020 event and we hope to see you on Saturday 11th July 2020 at 7 Lakes Country Park for another fun packed, educational and family day.
+2018 marked the ten year anniversary since the inception of Rescue Day (back in 2008) and plans are now underway for the 2022 event and we hope to see you on Saturday 9th July 2022 at 7 Lakes Country Park for another fun packed, educational and family day.

 Best wishes Chris Long (Event Director)